ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 3.
 The Board of Directors shall meet at the call of the president or by written petition of at least a majority of the members of the Board.

 Section 4.
-The secretary shall mail notices of each properly called meeting of the Board of Directors, as appropriate, at least fifteen days before the date of such meetings.
+Notification of meetings will be sent at least 7 days before the date of such meetings.
 Those members present and voting may by majority vote to adjourn such a meeting to a future time and place.

 Section 5.
 A quorum at the annual meeting, at all special meetings of the Association, or at any Board or Directors meetings, shall be established in the By-Laws.